At St Joseph's we have a three-week rolling menu for school dinners. You can view our current menu here;

-All children in Reception to Year 2 are entitled to receive a Universal Free School Meal.
-Funding for the meal is provided through the Universal Infant Free School Meal funding programme worth up to £400 per year per child
+All children in Reception to Year 2 are entitled to receive a Universal Free School Meal (UFSM).
+Funding for the meal is provided through the Universal Infant Free School Meal funding programme.

-In addition to this funding the Government gives money to schools to help children from lower income families do their very best.
+In addition to the UIFSM funding the Government gives money to schools to help children from lower income families do their very best.
 This funding is called a ‘Pupil Premium’ and is linked to Free School Meal eligibility.

 Are you eligible to receive pupil premium for your child/children ?